NinaGilshteyn/Attorney-Outreach-Workflow-Automation/README.md

 # Attorney Outreach Automation: Multi-Tool Workflow

+**Warning**: USE WITH DISCRETION.
+I AM NOT LIABLE IF YOU ARE ABUSING THIS WORKFLOW TO HARASS ATTORNIES!

 **Problem**: Manual attorney research is slow and error-prone.
 LLMs alone hallucinate or require extensive manual verification.
 State bar directories contain the data but require manual extraction at scale.

 **Solution**: This project automates attorney discovery, verification, and personalized outreach through a 3-step pipeline that chains multiple tools and validates data integrity at each stage.

+**pending update**: Automate filling in 50+ intake forms using claude.ai google chrome connector after modifying the scraper to add the intake form to the table output.

 ---